-- Courses should be approximately six weeks long, have at least 38 contact hours and should be taught in a similar department in which credit is to be granted (e.g., History should be taught in a History department).
+- Summer courses for transfer should be approximately six weeks long, have at least 38 contact hours and should be taught in a similar department in which credit is to be granted (e.g., History should be taught in a History department).

 - Courses must be worth at least three credits.

 - A grade of “B” (equivalent to a 3.000 on a 4-point scale) or better is necessary in order to transfer the credit.
 All courses must be taken in residence for a grade.
 Courses may not be taken online, as pass/fail, S/U, as audit, correspondence, etc. Official transcripts should be sent directly from the college or university of origin to the Office for Undergraduate Studies.

 - The Academic Code states that during the Notre Dame Summer Session – not more than 8 concurrent credit hours (including courses taken at ND) may be approved for a single summer.

 - Initiate a Transfer Course Pre-Approval eForm.
 This can be accessed through InsideND.

 The Office for Undergraduate Studies may award up to eight credits by examination for participants in well-structured, non-credit bearing language programs or in programs at unaccredited and/or non-degree bearing institutions with the following conditions:

 - Students must receive departmental and dean’s permission in advance of attending such a language program.

 - Standardized testing (ACTFL or other nationally respected testing as appropriate) must be done for the student at the end of the period of study.